lrc-se/aoc-2023/README.md

 The base example also include a shell script *run.sh*, which will time the execution of the solution.
 It has the following syntax:

-`run.sh part [mode]`
+`run.sh part [mode] [testsuffix]`

 - `part`: which part to run (sets the `part` environment variable accordingly)
 - `mode`:
   - `test`: activates test mode
   - `rel`: builds the solution in release mode
   - `test-rel`: combines `test` and `rel`
+- `testsuffix`: suffix to add to test input filename when in test mode

 If the `mode` argument is omitted, the puzzle will be run in normal mode without release optimizations.
-Input is read from *input.txt* in normal mode, and from *input-test.txt* in test mode.
+Input is read from *input.txt* in normal mode, and from *input-testX.txt* in test mode where *X* is set to the value of `testsuffix`.

 Exercises